 Trekking in Bhutan allows the traveler to get off the beaten track and on to the wondrous Bhutanese landscapes.
-About 80% of the landscape in Bhutan is covered by forests and we will lead you to complete wilderness were you come across various vegetation zones.
-Most of the trek routes run through protected areas and you will see wild life in its natural habitat.
+About 80% of the landscape in Bhutan is covered by forests and we will lead you to complete wilderness where you come across various vegetation zones.
+Most of the trek routes run through protected areas and you will see wildlife in its natural habitat.

 Our treks range from short soothing walks through terraced fields and idyllic hamlets to some of the most arduous high altitude treks.
 Our low altitude treks run through 3100m plus and high altitude treks like six-day Druk Path Trek through 5400m plus across coniferous forests abloom with rhododendron flowers and shimmering lakes and the 21-day Snowman alpine quest to more than 6000m.

 All trekking in Bhutan is being arranged as camping trips as there are no hotels or lodges along the trails.
-Your trekking camp is at designated place where there is ample water suppy to cook your meals and meadows to feed your ponnies.
+Your trekking camp is at a designated place where there is ample water supply to cook your meals and meadows to feed your ponies.
 The company trekking crew treks with you to set up camps, carry your pack lunches, prepare tea and serve meals at the campsites.
-You will trek with your back-pack with only water bottle, batteries, cameras, jackets and your basics daily stuff such as medicines, toiletries and own supplies of chocolate bars, insect repellents and treatment tablets.
+You will trek with your back-pack with only water bottle, batteries, cameras, jackets and your basic daily stuff such as medicines, toiletries and your own supplies of chocolate bars, insect repellents and treatment tablets.
 Your heavier stuff such as tents, personal gear, kitchen and food supplies are carried by horses or yaks at higher altitudes.
 We do not rely on porters.